waconzy/waconzy/README.md

 - 👋 Hi, I’m @olawale
-- 👀 I’m a web dev
+- 👀 I’m a software engineer
-- 🌱 I work with technology
-- 💞️ I’m looking to collaborate with developers
 - 📫 How to reach me olawaleolatona111@gmail.com

 <!---